patrick-kidger/tinyio/README.md

 - Somewhat unusually, our syntax uses `yield` rather than `await`, but the behaviour is the same.
 Await another coroutine with `yield coro`.
 Await on multiple with `yield [coro1, coro2, ...]` (a 'gather' in asyncio terminology; a 'nursery' in trio terminology).
 - An error in one coroutine will cancel all coroutines across the entire event loop.
     - If the erroring coroutine is sequentially depended on by a chain of other coroutines, then we chain their tracebacks for easier debugging.
-    - Errors even propagate to and from synchronous operations ran in threads.
+    - Errors propagate to and from synchronous operations ran in threads.
 - Can nest tinyio loops inside each other, none of this one-per-thread business.
 - Ludicrously simple.
-No need for futures, tasks, etc. Here's the full API:
+No need for futures, tasks, etc. Here's the entirety of the day-to-day API:
     ```python
     tinyio.Loop
     tinyio.run_in_thread